 - The beneficiary does not expect to receive future third party injury payments

-If these conditions are satisfied, a beneficiary will be able to resolve and satisfy Medicare’s lien by paying Medicare 25% of the insurance settlement.
+If these conditions are satisfied, a beneficiary will resolve and satisfy Medicare’s lien by paying Medicare 25% of the insurance settlement.
 While the primary application will now, more than likely, be small soft tissue car accident claims, a successful run might lead to larger scale implementation down the road.

 A wrongful death lawsuit has been filed against a municipality in Washington after a fatal car accident stemming from a police chase.